 Revelation 6:12-15 (HCSB) — 12 Then I saw Him open the sixth seal.
 A violent earthquake occurred; the sun turned black like sackcloth made of goat hair; the entire moon became like blood; 13 the stars of heaven fell to the earth as a fig tree drops its unripe figs when shaken by a high wind; 14 the sky separated like a scroll being rolled up; and every mountain and island was moved from its place.
 15 Then the kings of the earth, the nobles, the military commanders, the rich, the powerful, and every slave and free person hid in the caves and among the rocks of the mountains.

 Obviously the earth has not gone through a global catastrophe like this in modern times.
-According to Jesus therefore, until we see events matching these beginning of sorrows, his coming is not yet near.
+According to Jesus therefore, until we see events matching these beginning of sorrows, the end is not here and his coming is not yet near.
 Plain and simple.
 That's how you know if Jesus' coming is near or not, without needing to know a date on a calendar.
 It also explains what people have been missing for 2000 years that has caused them to expect or predict Jesus' return every year.

-If you want to know more about Wormwood (that scientists also refer to in their Nemesis hypothesis) and how God plans to save us right here on the earth from it, check out my comprehensive end time prophecy book Know the Future.
+If you want to know everything I have to share on Wormwood and how God plans to save us right here on the earth from it, check out my comprehensive end time prophecy book Know the Future.

 Receive Tim's Prophecy Updates By Email